zulip/zulip/docs/production/security-model.md

   parser which escapes content to protect against cross-site scripting attacks.

-* Zulip supports both public streams and private ("invite-only") streams.
+* Zulip supports both public streams and private streams.
 Any Zulip user can join any public stream in the realm, and can view the complete message history of any public stream without joining the stream.

-* A private ("invite-only") stream is hidden from users who are not subscribed to the stream.
+* A private stream is hidden from users who are not subscribed to the stream.
   * Users who are not members of a private stream cannot read messages on the stream, send messages to the stream, or join the stream, even if they are a Zulip organization administrator.